thra4974/holbertonschool-higher_level_programming/README.md

-# High Level Programming for Holberton School
+Higher Level programming in Python for Holberton School

-# Trimester 2

-# Python